Erudika/scoold/README.md

 1. Create a droplet running Ubuntu and SSH into it
 2. Create a user `ubuntu` with `adduser ubuntu`
 3. Execute (as root) `wget https://raw.githubusercontent.com/Erudika/scoold/master/installer.sh && bash installer.sh`
-4. Copy the configuration file to your droplet: `scp application.conf root@123.234.12.34:/home/ubuntu`
+4. Copy the configuration file to your droplet: `scp scoold-application.conf root@123.234.12.34:/home/ubuntu`
 5. Restart Scoold with `ssh root@123.234.12.34 "systemctl restart scoold.service"`
 6. Go to `http://123.234.12.34:8000` and verify that Scoold is running (use the correct IP address of your droplet)
 7. Configure SSL on DigitalOcean or install nginx + letsencrypt on your droplet (see instructions below)